Agus L. Soenjaya

 My research focuses on developing and analysing stable and structure-preserving finite element methods: computational methods that not only approximate solutions to PDEs or SPDEs accurately but also respect the underlying physical laws, such as conservation of energy or mass.
 This allows simulations to remain faithful to the true behaviour of the system.

 Some recent publications are listed here.
+A complete list can be found under the 'CV' tab.
 Click on the link to access the paper.

-Strong convergence of finite element schemes for the stochastic Landau–Lifshitz–Bloch equation, IMA J. Numerical Analysis (2026, to appear). arXiv:2602.18021.
+Strong convergence of finite element schemes for the stochastic Landau–Lifshitz–Bloch equation.
+IMA J. Numerical Analysis (2026, to appear). arXiv:2602.18021.

-Numerical analysis of the Landau-Lifshitz-Bloch equation with spin-torques, ESAIM: Mathematical Modelling and Numerical Analysis (2026, to appear). arXiv:2502.20098.
+Numerical analysis of the Landau-Lifshitz-Bloch equation with spin-torques.
+ESAIM: Mathematical Modelling and Numerical Analysis, 60, no. 3 (2026)

-(with B. Goldys and T. Tran) A mixed finite element method for a class of fourth-order stochastic evolution equations with multiplicative noise, ESAIM: Mathematical Modelling and Numerical Analysis (2026, to appear). arXiv:2505.04866.
+(with B. Goldys and T. Tran) A mixed finite element method for a class of fourth-order stochastic evolution equations with multiplicative noise.
+ESAIM: Mathematical Modelling and Numerical Analysis, 60, no. 2 (2026)

 Some recent preprints are listed here.
-A complete list can be found under 'CV' tab.
+A complete list can be found under the 'CV' tab.
 Click on the link to access the preprint (or send me an e-mail if no link is available yet!).

-Error analysis of a structure-preserving mixed finite element scheme for the incompressible Hall-MHD equation.
-Preprint (2026).
+(with B. Goldys and T. Tran) Error analysis of a divergence-preserving mixed finite element scheme for the incompressible Hall-magnetohydrodynamic equation. arXiv:2605.01764 (2026).

 (with P. Lin and T. Tran) Error analysis of a fully discrete structure-preserving finite element scheme for a diffuse-interface model of tumour growth. arXiv:2509.14486 (2025).